Patrick Mahomes II Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Season Stats

-- He's also carried the ball 32 times for 219 yards and one touchdown, averaging 31.3 yards per game.
+- He also has 219 rushing yards on 32 carries with one touchdown, averaging 31.3 yards per game.

 - Mahomes has attempted 35 of his 277 passes in the red zone, accounting for 62.5% of his team's red zone plays.